be-and/be-and/README.md

 <h3 align="center">Hi there!
 I'm Beatriz Andrade</h3>

 <p align="center">
-I'm transitioning into Software Engineering with a background in healthcare operations and customer support.
+With a background in healthcare operations and customer support, I'm now transitioning into Software Engineering.
 <br>
 Currently studying at <b>Codam Coding College</b>, I'm building a strong foundation in C, Python and algorithms
 <br>